Lesie-23/Olist-Ecommerce-Analytics/README.md

 ### Home
+The Home page provides navigation across the main sections of the dashboard.
 <img width="1413" height="792" alt="Home page" src="https://github.com/user-attachments/assets/8202e5d3-796d-4500-a87d-1ce19a12d2ec" />

 ### Overview
-Provides an executive-level view of revenue, orders, customer retention, average order value, and delivery performance.
+The Overview page provides an executive view of revenue, customer retention, order performance, and delivery performance.
  <img width="1424" height="799" alt="overview page" src="https://github.com/user-attachments/assets/cee5cd99-2794-4b85-9033-7c2775a7527e" />

 ### Customer Insights
-Nearly 97% of 96K customers made only one purchase.
-This page investigates the retention gap through RFM segmentation, purchase frequency, and city-level revenue concentration.
+Nearly 97% of the 96K customers made only one purchase.
+This page investigates the retention gap through purchase behavior, RFM segmentation, and revenue concentration.

+RFM analysis was used to segment customers based on:

+- **Recency** – how recently the customer purchased
+- **Frequency** – how often the customer purchased
+- **Monetary** – how much the customer spent

+The analysis helps identify differences in customer value and purchasing behavior.
 <img width="1408" height="789" alt="Customer Insights" src="https://github.com/user-attachments/assets/95932366-0317-45c3-8d8f-7b0aef77f8ca" />

 ### Logistics & Operations
-An overall on-time delivery rate of 90.44% hides significant state-level variation.
-RJ's late rate is 11.63% compared with 4.36% in SP at comparable order volumes.
-Freight costs also vary substantially across states, with RO and CE averaging more than twice the R$22.82 overall average.
+The overall on-time delivery rate is 90.44%, but state-level performance varies considerably.
+RJ has an 11.63% late-delivery rate compared with 4.36% in SP at comparable order volumes, while freight costs also vary substantially across states.
 <img width="1420" height="789" alt="Logistics   Operations page" src="https://github.com/user-attachments/assets/23937ab7-a751-4011-b1a5-e548505b3fe5" />

 ### Products & Reviews
-Services & Security scores 2.5/5 — 1.6 points below the 4.1 overall average.
+Customer satisfaction varies across product categories, with Services & Security averaging 2.5/5 compared with the overall 4.1/5 average.
 Review scores also tend to decline across longer delivery-delay segments, indicating an association between delivery performance and customer satisfaction.
 <img width="1402" height="786" alt="Products   Reviews page" src="https://github.com/user-attachments/assets/d55183c5-7f7d-4bac-b273-3514162e87c5" />

 ---

-####  Key Insights
+## Key Insights

-- **Customer retention is a major opportunity:** Nearly 97% of customers made only one purchase, indicating a very low repeat-purchase rate and a significant gap between customer acquisition and repeat purchasing.
+### 1. Repeat purchasing is very low

+Nearly **97% of customers made only one purchase**, while only a small percentage returned for additional purchases.

+This creates a significant retention gap and raises questions about what happens after the customer's first purchase.

-- **Overall delivery performance hides state-level variation:** The overall on-time delivery rate is 90.44%, but delivery performance varies considerably across customer states.
-RJ, for example, has an 11.63% late-delivery rate compared with 4.36% in SP at comparable order volumes.
+### 2. Overall delivery performance hides state-level differences

+The overall on-time delivery rate is **90.44%**, but state-level performance varies considerably.

+RJ has an **11.63% late-delivery rate**, compared with **4.36% in SP** at comparable order volumes.

-- **Freight costs vary substantially by geography:** Average freight costs differ considerably across states.
-RO and CE have average freight costs more than twice the R$22.82 overall average, highlighting areas for further investigation.
+### 3. Freight costs vary by geography

+Average freight costs differ substantially across states.

+RO and CE have average freight costs more than twice the overall average of **R$22.82**, making them areas worth investigating further.

-- **Longer delivery delays are associated with lower customer satisfaction:** Average review scores decline across longer delivery-delay segments, indicating a relationship between delivery performance and customer satisfaction.
+### 4. Longer delivery delays are associated with lower review scores

-- **Customer satisfaction varies across product categories:** Certain product categories have materially lower average review scores than the overall average, highlighting categories that warrant deeper investigation into product, seller, or service-related issues.

-  #### Recommendations

-- **Retention:** Investigate whether low repeat-purchase rates are associated with specific product categories, delivery experiences, or customer locations to identify potential retention drivers.

-- **State Delivery Performance:** Investigate carrier, seller-dispatch, and routing factors in states with higher late-delivery rates to identify operational improvement opportunities.

-- **Freight Cost:** Examine whether seller distribution, shipping distance, or pricing structure contributes to higher freight costs in states with above-average shipping expenses.

-- **Product Satisfaction:** Review lower-rated product categories and examine recurring review themes, seller performance, and product-related issues.

-- **Delivery & Satisfaction:** Monitor delivery performance alongside customer reviews, particularly for longer-delay segments, to determine whether improving delivery reliability could support better customer experiences.
+Average review scores tend to decline as delivery delays increase.

+This does not prove that delays cause lower satisfaction, but the relationship is strong enough to justify further investigation.

+### 5. Customer satisfaction varies across product categories

+Some categories perform considerably below the overall review-score average.

+These categories could be investigated further by looking at seller performance, product issues, and fulfillment experience.

 ---

+## Recommendations

+### Retention

+Investigate repeat-purchase behavior by product category, customer location, RFM segment, and delivery experience to identify potential retention drivers.

+### State Delivery Performance

+For states with higher late-delivery rates, investigate carrier performance, seller location, dispatch times, and routing factors to understand where delays are occurring.

+### Freight Cost

+Analyze shipping distance, seller distribution, and product characteristics to understand why some states have significantly higher freight costs.

+### Product Satisfaction

+Investigate lower-rated categories at the seller and product level to separate product-related issues from seller or fulfillment issues.

+### Delivery & Satisfaction

+Track delivery performance alongside review scores to investigate whether improvements in delivery reliability are associated with better customer satisfaction.

+---

+## What This Project Demonstrates

+This project demonstrates how SQL and Power BI can be used to analyze an e-commerce marketplace across multiple business areas.

+Starting with a low repeat-purchase rate, the analysis connects **customer behavior, RFM segmentation, revenue, delivery performance, freight costs, and customer satisfaction** to understand where the biggest differences appear.

+**The dashboard moves from “What is happening?” to “Where are the gaps?” to “What should be investigated next?”**

+---

 ## About
+   Lesie Fernandes
 🔗 [LinkedIn](#) | [Live Dashboard →](https://app.powerbi.com/view?r=eyJrIjoiNDc4OWFmYmQtNGFhMC00MWNmLThjYjktOWNiMzBjMzNkZDIzIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)